Constitutional Court (Serbia): Library of the Constitutional Court

-The Library of the Constitutional Court was formed after the Court had been established.
-According to the profile of its collections, the Library of the Constitutional Court is a specialized law library.
+The Library of the Constitutional Court is a specialized law library.
 The library is in charge of collecting, storing, cataloguing, and circulating literature from different branches of law, with special regard to constitutional legislation.
-The Library is in possession of a large collection of monographs, serial publications, and collections of papers.
+The library is in possession of a large collection of monographs, serial publications, and collections of papers.
 In addition, it has an electronic database of legal acts.

 The Constitutional Court Library owns a valuable collection of legal acts issued in the late 19th and early 20th centuries.
-The Library cooperates with the head office of Belgrade City Library, National Library of Serbia and other libraries of similar profile.
+The Library cooperates with the National Library of Serbia, Belgrade City Library, and libraries of similar profile.